 Our client’s family was at stake.
 She was on probation from a previous DUI, and after she was arrested for domestic assault, her husband and the alleged victim’s father passed away.
 The possible penalties for this new charge, which violated her probation, were that she would have to serve both sentences fully in jail and/or have her probation period extended.
 Given the passing of her husband, this would likely lead to the collapse of her family by causing irreparable damage to her relationship with her daughter.

 Our client desperately wanted to keep her family together and stay out of jail.
 This meant our goal was to have the domestic assault charge dismissed without causing further division between her and her daughter.
 Getting the charge dismissed was the only way to also get the violation of probation charge dismissed.

-We knew trial was too risky without being certain the daughter would be 100% on our side.
-We were also fairly certain that the DA would not dismiss this case based on the facts and supporting evidence.
-This left us with only one path to accomplish our goals that had little to no risk if we failed.
-We had to get the DA to “feel” like dismissing the domestic assault charge was the “right” thing to do.
+A trial was too risky without being certain the daughter would be 100% on our side.
+We were also fairly certain the DA would not dismiss this case based on the facts and supporting evidence.
+This left us with only one zero-risk path to accomplish our goals.
+The DA had to “feel” like dismissing the domestic assault charge was the “right” thing to do.
 Why?
 Psychologically speaking, we are all emotional decision-makers that rationalize our decisions only after our emotions have heavily influenced them.
 This is true for the cold-blooded killers, the soccer moms, and, yes, even DAs.
 It’s also true that we all, generally speaking, want to believe we are, at our core, a good person and we feel good about our decisions when we feel like we’re doing the “right” thing.

 The plan was twofold.